-Chambers are delighted to announce that Genevieve Woods is now a tenant of Three Raymond Buildings, following the successful completion of her pupillage.
+Chambers are delighted to announce that Stuart Biggs is now a tenant of Three Raymond Buildings.

 The High Court today heard a challenge to the first ever Unexplained Wealth Order.
 The order had originally been sought and obtained by the National Crime Agency, and concerns a property in London said ultimately to be owned by a Politically-Exposed Person now in custody abroad.
 (There are reporting restrictions in place to protect the […]

 Stuart Scott, the former head of currency trading at HSBC Holdings Plc, won a last-ditch battle to block his extradition to the U.S., where he would face wire-fraud charges.
 Clair Dobbin was instructed as Junior Counsel for Mr Scott.
 Click here to read your article from the Telegraph

 In April this year, the Charity Commission announced a statutory inquiry into safeguarding practices at RNIB.
 Hugh Davies QC has been appointed to lead an investigation as part of that statutory process and will report his findings to the Charity Commission later this year.
 Click here to read the update from the RNIB website

 Two men killed in a factory explosion three years ago when the paint booth they were working in exploded and turned into a fireball saw their employer, Harford Attachments Ltd, admit two breaches of health and safety practices, and were fined £145,000 at Norwich Crown Court.
 Jonathan Ashley-Norman, prosecuting, told the court the deaths had […]

 A police officer captured in a video that went viral was cleared at Southwark Crown Court of criminal damage, common assault and possession of a blade after sawing and smashing his way through a suspect’s windscreen using a multi-tool.
 Kevin Baumber represented the accused officer.
 Click here to read the article from the BBC